-- 1. The agency must provide these components of care/service coordination: - a. information on services to meet consumer's needs: - b. regular follow up contact-utilizing time frames specified in agency policies and procedures-with consumer, service and support providers, and others to ensure continued care per care plan, identification of problems and needs, working with health plans, and further coordination with state and local public agencies to support development of unified plan; - c. monitoring and re-evaluation of care plan at least once every six (6) months; - d. help consumers gain access to identified needed health and support services; and - e. ensure services are delivered in timely fashion as determined by the service team, consumer and referring agency/agencies.
+- 1. The agency must provide these components of care/service coordination : - a. information on services to meet consumer's needs; - b. regular follow up contact with consumer, service and support providers, and others to ensure continued care per care plan, identification of problems and needs, working with health plans, and further coordination with state and local public agencies to support development of unified plan; - c. an attempt by telephone or in person to reach each consumer must be made by the consumer's case manager at least once each month; - d. if contact is not made at the monthly attempt, after the second consecutive month of inability to talk with the consumer, the case manager shall contact a representative of an agency scheduled to deliver services to the consumer; - e. monitoring and re-evaluation of care plan at least once every six (6) months, including the re-assessment prescribed by the Department; - f. help consumers gain access to identified needed health and support services; and - g. ensure services are delivered in timely fashion as determined by the service team, consumer and referring agency/agencies. - 2.
+The agency must designate a case manager for each consumer.
+The case manager is responsible for at least: - a. initial and monthly contact(s) with consumer; - b. coordination of assessment; - c. being available/accessible to be contacted by the consumer or his/her representative; - d. implementation of the care plan. - e. follow-up and re-evaluation. - 3.
+The agency must establish and implement a policy and procedure to encourage continuity of care/service; and take steps to avoid interruptions of care/service, minimize transitions for the consumer; and provide a stable, positive relationship for the consumer.

-- 2. The agency must designate a case manager for each consumer.
-The case manager is responsible for at least: - a. initial contact with consumer; - b. coordination of assessment: - c. being available/accessible to be contacted by the consumer or his/her representative; - d. implementation of the care plan. - e. follow-up and re-evaluation. - 3.
-The agency must establish and implement a policy and procedure to encourage continuity of care/service; and take steps to avoid interruptions of care/service, minimize transitions for the consumer; and provide a stable, positive relationship for the consumer. - 4.
-The agency must coordinate care with the Department, in the case of protective services clients, so as to assure that social, health and psychological service needs and protective service needs are addressed in an integrated manner. - 5.
+- 4. The agency must coordinate care with the Department, in the case of protective services clients, so as to assure that social, health and psychological service needs and protective service needs are addressed in an integrated manner. - 5.
 The agency must provide advocacy, as follows: - a. support consumer's efforts to have his/her voice heard and to get needed services; - b. offer advocacy on consumer's or family's behalf when needed services are not being adequately provided by an organization within community's service delivery system and: - c. recognize potential conflicts of interest and refer consumers to next appropriate service so advocacy needs are met.